Emily-Keymon/Group-Project/README.md

 ## Questions for analysis:
 * How do the three data sets compare?
-Are there any consistencies in data?
-Is there any bias in the data sources?
+Do they reveal either consistencies or inconsistencies?
-* What % of population is tested?
-How much does testing vary from state to state?
+* What % of population was tested and how much does testing vary from state to state?
+Does the testing percentages correlate to COVID-19 count?
-* Was there any impact from the state shutdown and reopening timing on these states?
+* Did the state shutdown and reopening timings of these six states impact the daily new COVID-19 cases?
+Did the reopening of specific businesses in certain states cause COVID-19 transmission to skyrocket?

 ## Why did we pick those specific states?
 *All state data as of 7/22/20